rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/query-json-using-sql.md

 ## Setting up the Query JSON using SQL Action

-The Query JSON using SQL action in Studio empowers you to execute SQL-like queries with the support of AlaSQL.
+The Query JSON using SQL action in DronaHQ empowers you to execute SQL-like queries with the support of AlaSQL.
 With this feature, you can filter and manipulate JSON values by applying SQL queries, making it convenient to work with NoSQL data sources.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/query-json-using-sql/query-json-using-sql.png" alt="Query JSON using SQL" />